Want to Dine Like a Celeb? These Are the A-List Approved Melbourne Restaurants Stars Love

 Where Dua Dined, Shopped & Relaxed in Melbourne: Round Two

-Dua Lipa just wrapped up the Melbourne leg of her Radical Optimism tour, but not before making her mark on the city’s hottest spots.
+Dua Lipa wrapped up the Melbourne leg of her Radical Optimism tour in March 2025, but not before making her mark on the city’s hottest spots.
 She hit Fitzroy’s dreamy Carnation Canteen for lunch, sipped cocktails at Crown’s Marmont, and soaked up the vibes at Cam’s Kiosk, indulging in crudo and DJ sets.
 But her real obsession?
-Hector’s Deli—she lost it over the tuna melt (a personal Sitchu fave), declaring their sangas the best in town.
+Hector’s Deli — she lost it over the tuna melt (a personal Sitchu fave), declaring their sangas the best in town.

 For some downtime, she slipped into the steamy bliss of Alba Thermal Springs, admired the magic of Yayoi Kusama at the NGV, and dug through vinyl at Plug Seven.
 Melbourne, consider yourself Dua-approved.